Cave painting: Subjects, themes, and patterns in cave painting

 Cave artists used a variety of techniques such as finger tracing, modeling in clay, engravings, bas-relief sculpture, hand stencils, and paintings done in two or three colors.
 Scholars classify cave art as "Signs" or abstract marks.
 The most common subjects in cave paintings are large wild animals, such as bison, horses, aurochs, and deer, and tracings of human hands as well as abstract patterns, called finger flutings.
 The species found most often were suitable for hunting by humans, but were not necessarily the actual typical prey found in associated deposits of bones; for example, the painters of Lascaux have mainly left reindeer bones, but this species does not appear at all in the cave paintings, where equine species are the most common.
 Drawings of humans were rare and are usually schematic as opposed to the more detailed and naturalistic images of animal subjects.
+Images of vegetation were also rare as plants account for less than 1% of symbols depicted in European cave art.
+This is peculiar to scientists as the majority of Earth’s biomass is plants.
+These artists would have used plants for food, medicine, and shelter yet it remains under represented.

+A 2012 study found that prehistoric cave artists depicted the walking gait of four-legged animals with greater accuracy than modern artists, suggesting close observation of prey animals was important for survival.
 Kieran D. O'Hara, geologist, suggests in his book Cave Art and Climate Change that climate controlled the themes depicted.
 Pigments used include red and yellow ochre, hematite, manganese oxide and charcoal.
 Sometimes the silhouette of the animal was incised in the rock first, and in some caves all or many of the images are only engraved in this fashion, taking them somewhat out of a strict definition of "cave painting".
 Similarly, large animals are also the most common subjects in the many small carved and engraved bone or ivory (less often stone) pieces dating from the same periods.
 But these include the group of Venus figurines, which with a few incomplete exceptions have no real equivalent in Paleolithic cave paintings.
 One counterexample is a feminine figure in the Chauvet Cave, as described in an interview with Dominique Baffier in Cave of Forgotten Dreams.